whatyouhide/vim-textobj-xmlattr/README.md

 ## Contributing

-You know how: branch, work, commit, pull request.
-No need to fork such a small project.
+You know how: fork, commit, pull request.